pharaox/carnalitas_x/README.md

 # Carnalitas Slavery Reimagined

+A comprehensive rework of the Carnalitas slavery system aiming at improved balance and better integration with other aspects of the game.

 ## Overview

 [Carnalitas](https://www.loverslab.com/files/file/14207-carnalitas-unified-sex-mod-framework-for-ck3/) added a much-needed slavery system to CK3.
 While this is great in itself and many aspects of the original system are also very well thought of, I find other aspects rather lacking, perhaps due to Carnalitas ambition to be a "unified sex mod framework" rather than a well-balanced mod in its own right.